We may not have to wear masks on planes forever. But should we?

 “We still have high levels of transmission, the threat of new variants and limited vaccine access,” she said in an email, noting that global access will probably stay low even after the vaccine is readily available in the United States.
 “Air travel brings together people from all across the world, meaning risk gets pooled.
 As long as there is high levels of transmission, I expect the mask mandate will hold.”

-David Freedman, an infectious-disease specialist at the University of Alabama at Birmingham who has studied in-flight transmission of covid, said he expects we will know in a year if masks on planes will be required for the foreseeable future.
+David Freedman, an infectious-disease specialist at the University of Alabama at Birmingham who has studied in-flight transmission of the coronavirus, said he expects we will know in a year if masks on planes will be required for the foreseeable future.
 That will depend on factors such as global vaccination progress, infection trends and whether — and how well — vaccinations prevent transmission.

 [When will travel be safe again?
 5 experts weigh in.]